apache/incubator-hugegraph-doc/config/config-option.md

 batch.max_vertices_per_batch       | 500                                              | The maximum number of vertices submitted per batch.
 batch.max_write_ratio              | 50                                               | The maximum thread ratio for batch writing, only take effect if the batch.max_write_threads is 0.
-batch.max_write_threads            | 0                                                | The maximum threads for batch writing, if the value is 0, the actual value will be set to batch.max_write_ratio * total-rest-threads. auth.authenticator                 |                                                  | The class path of authenticator implemention. e.g., com.baidu.hugegraph.auth.StandardAuthenticator
+batch.max_write_threads            | 0                                                | The maximum threads for batch writing, if the value is 0, the actual value will be set to batch.max_write_ratio * total-rest-threads. auth.authenticator                 |                                                  | The class path of authenticator implemention. e.g., com.baidu.hugegraph.auth.StandardAuthenticator, or com.baidu.hugegraph.auth.ConfigAuthenticator.
-auth.admin_token                   | 162f7848-0b6d-4faf-b557-3a0797869c55             | Token for administrator operations.
+auth.admin_token                   | 162f7848-0b6d-4faf-b557-3a0797869c55             | Token for administrator operations, only for com.baidu.hugegraph.auth.ConfigAuthenticator.
-auth.user_tokens                   | [hugegraph:9fd95c9c-711b-415b-b85f-d4df46ba5c31] | The map of user tokens with name and password.
-exception.allow_trace              | false                                            | Whether to allow exception trace stack.
+auth.graph_store                   | hugegraph                                        | The graph name used to store users, only for com.baidu.hugegraph.auth.StandardAuthenticator. auth.user_tokens                   | [hugegraph:9fd95c9c-711b-415b-b85f-d4df46ba5c31] | The map of user tokens with name and password, only for com.baidu.hugegraph.auth.ConfigAuthenticator. exception.allow_trace              | false                                            | Whether to allow exception trace stack.

 ### 基本配置项